eosrio/hyperion-docs/docs/quickstart.md

 !!! info
     The installation script may ask you for the admin password.
 This is needed to install the dependencies, please, provide it.

-If everything runs smoothly, the script will automatically generate elasticsearch passwords and save on the `elastic_pass.txt` file.
+If everything runs smoothly, the script will automatically generate elasticsearch passwords and save on `elastic_pass.txt` file.

 To login into Kibana, use the `elastic` user credentials.